apache/echarts-doc/en/option/component/axis-common.md

 ##${prefix} symbolSize(Array) = [10, 15]
 Size of the arrows at two ends.
 The first is the width perpendicular to the axis, the next is the width parallel to the axis.

+##${prefix} symbolOffset(Array|number) = [0, 0]
+Arrow offset of axis.
+If is array, the first number is the offset of the arrow at the beginning, and the second number is the offset of the arrow at the end.
+If is number, it means the arrows have the same offset.

 ##${prefix} lineStyle(Object)
 {{ use: partial-line-style(prefix='##' + ${prefix}, defaultColor="'#333'", defaultWidth=1, defaultType="'solid'", name="line style") }}